plabadille/ce-labadille/wp-content/plugins/media-library-assistant/readme.txt

 == Upgrade Notice ==

-= 2.33 =
+= 2.60 =
-Fix WordPress "The plugin does not have a valid header" errors on initial MLA installs.
-Two enhancements, one other fix.
+Completely new Settings/IPTC/EXIF tab and example plugin enhancements.
+Five enhancements in all, five fixes.

 == Other Notes ==